 Tangier, Morocco: A Full Cultural Shift

-Distance: 80 km to Tarifa (1 hour), then 35-minute ferry to Tangier
+Distance: ~65 km to Tarifa (about 1 hour), then a ~1-hour ferry to Tangier

-A ferry from Tarifa crosses to Tangier in 35 minutes.
-You can do a Tangier day trip: leave early, explore the medina, have lunch, and return by evening.
-The ferry runs multiple times daily.
-Passports are required (British passport is fine, no visa needed for British citizens for short stays).
-The experience is genuinely different from Spain — bustling medina, the smell of spices, call to prayer echoing from minarets, completely different architecture and culture.
+The Baleària ferry from Tarifa crosses to Tangier in about an hour, with several sailings a day (AML runs the route too).
+You can do Tangier in a day: leave early, explore the medina, lunch, back by evening.
+A passport is required — a British passport is fine, with no visa needed for short stays.
+The shift is total: a crowded medina, the smell of spices, the call to prayer off the minarets, architecture and culture a world from Spain.

-Most guests do a morning in Tarifa (beach, coffee), take the ferry at midday, explore Tangier for 2–3 hours, and return by evening.
-It is more exotic than other day trips but requires a bit more planning (ferry booking, passport, currency exchange).
-Read our full Tangier day trip guide for detailed instructions, safety notes, and restaurant recommendations.
+Most guests do a morning in Tarifa (beach, coffee), take a midday ferry, give Tangier 2–3 hours, and return by evening.
+It's the most exotic option and takes a touch more planning — ferry booking, passport, a little currency.
+Our full Tangier day trip guide has the instructions, safety notes and where to eat.

 Master Day Trip Comparison Table